YarboJanks/buffered.io/source/_drafts/oscp.markdown

 While doing the lab, you are supposed to keep track of all the work you've done as you need to provide a deliverable at the end of it: a full penetration test document.
 This document has to contain the detail of what you did and how you did it.
 My advice is to not put this off until the end, but instead work on it as you go.
 This includes screenshots, dumps of console output, source code to exploits you've written and scripts you've used to automate tasks.

-Even though I was pretty good at taking notes, I had kept them all in markdown in a private [git][] repo instead of putting them in a well-structured document.
+Even though I was pretty good at taking notes, I had kept them all in markdown in a private [git][] repository instead of putting them in a well-structured document.
 As a result, I had to do this after my exam, which made the experience more painful than it needed to be.

 Post-Lab
 ========